Startshow1/ToEndAllEstrogen/README.md

 # ToEndAllEstrogen
-A fork of the Create: estrogen addon, better suited for the hit ToEndAllWars Minecraft Server
+A fork of the Create: Estrogen addon, better suited for the hit ToEndAllWars Minecraft Server

+**Changelog**